 How long is the Dalton Highway?

 The Dalton Highway is 414 miles (666 km) long.
-For most of its length, you will see no towns, no comfortable hotels or restaurants, no services, and no stores.
+For most of its length, you will see no towns, comfortable hotels or restaurants, services, or stores.
 In addition, you have no reception most of the time.
 But you must be prepared for a 1,000-mile journey both ways, as services end just after Fairbanks.
 Between Fairbanks and Deadhorse, services and facilitates are extremely limited, so keep that in mind when planning a trip.

 Dalton Highway Directions from Fairbanks